Clicky

 Work With a Builder Who Understands the 2026 Zoning By-law

 Ottawa's new zoning by-law creates real opportunity for custom home builders — but only if your design team and contractor understand how to work within it.
-At Ottawa General Contractors, we build custom homes in Ottawa and know the 2026 by-law rules inside out.
+OGC builds custom homes across Ottawa and knows the 2026 by-law rules inside out.

 Want A Free Quote?
 We Can Help.